 “The IRS has issued an arrest warrant against you.
 Right now you and your physical property both are being monitored.
 It is very important we hear from you before we proceed in any legal manner.
 Please call 610-904-1168.”

-I had this message left on my phone, not once but twice, on Saturday, this summer, while I was out of the house.
+I had this message left on my phone, not once but twice, on a Saturday this summer while I was out of the house.

 Now even though I know this is a hoax left by a nefarious individual, it is still attention-getting.
 Per the IRS, people have lost millions of dollars and their personal information to tax scams and fake IRS communications.
 This scam is being reported across the country, so taxpayers should be on the alert.